cloud4rpi/docs/docs/faq.md

 python --version
 ```

-You can use [one of the following approaches](https://docs.python.org/2/using/index.html) to install the latest version.
+You can use [one of the following approaches](https://docs.python.org/2/using/index.html) to install the latest version:

 ## Where are the log files?